-It’s cold outside and all you want is some spicy noodle soup, don’t you?
+It’s cold outside and all I want is some spicy noodle soup, don’t you?
 I love pasta but instant noodles aren’t healthy for your overall well-being.
 I also wanted to try fresh homemade ramen but finding a restaurant with a good plant-based version is almost impossible.
 So one day I decided to give it my best shot and the results were miraculous.
 Seriously, I even impressed myself with this one.
 I went through a large series of soup concoctions throughout the winter with assorted sizes of noodles as well as a plethora of ingredients & spices.
 They were all extremely delicious, while also providing some much-needed warmth and safeguarding nutrients.

 For this one, I used Gardein Meatballs for the soup but if you can’t find it in your local market, that is ok, the soup will still taste fantastic.
 I have made a couple of versions without them and they were all mouthwateringly good.
-Most of us are always in a hurry and want high heat to cook something really fast, but I highly suggest you cook on medium heat to get the real flavors of the vegetables and spices to shine through.
+I highly suggest you cook on medium heat to get the real flavors of the vegetables and spices to shine through.
 I have made several mistakes cooking my food in high heat in the past and realized that there is a huge difference in flavor and health benefits.

 Spicy Soup Noodle